Skip to main content

 ]);

-No indentation changes, no bracket matching, no risk of accidentally nesting in the wrong position.
+No indentation to fix, no brackets to match, no risk of accidentally nesting it in the wrong spot.

-This pattern works well for app-level providers that wrap your entire tree — theme, auth, toast, modals.
-It's not a good fit for:
+This pattern works well for app-level providers that wrap your whole tree: theme, auth, toast, modals.
+It's a poor fit for a few cases:

-• Conditional providers: If some providers only render in certain environments, a static array doesn't express that.
-Use JSX for conditional trees.
+• Conditional providers: if some providers only render in certain environments, a static array can't express that, so reach for JSX on conditional trees.

-• Server components: This utility creates client components.
-If your layout is a server component, the composed result forces a client boundary.
+• Server components: this utility creates client components, so if your layout is a server component, the composed result forces a client boundary on you.

-For providers that need props, a hybrid approach works — compose the zero-config providers and nest the configured ones manually:
+For providers that need props, a hybrid approach holds up well: compose the zero-config providers and nest the configured ones by hand.

 const Providers = composeProviders([ThemeProvider, ToastProvider]);